-Once your plan payments are complete the Court or Trustee will file a notice that a request for discharge must be completed.
-The Request for discharge is a simple one page form which states the home address of the Debtor and place of employment at the time the case closes.
-Each district may has a modification of the national form and you get this document from your attorney or the local court website.
+Once your plan payments are complete the court or trustee files a notice requesting a discharge.
+Interestingly, the request for discharge is a simple one-page form that states the home address of the debtor and place of employment at the time the case closes.
+Each district might have a modification of the national form, so get this document from your attorney or the local court website.

 The major purpose of the form is to inform primary custodians where the ex-spouse is employed and resides so child support and alimony can be paid.
-Alimony and child support is sometimes caught up through a Chapter 13.
-Normally alimony and child support is not effected or paid by the Bankruptcy court but it is possible to catch up alimony or child support full and pay unsecured creditors less.
+Alimony and child support are sometimes caught up through Chapter 13.
+Normally alimony and child support are not affected or paid by the Bankruptcy court but it is possible to catch up alimony or child support full and pay unsecured creditors less.
 Bankruptcy court gives alimony and child support full priority over unsecured and even secured debts.
-A Chapter 13 can be a tool of child support enforcement but it is rarely or almost never used.
+Chapter 13 can be a tool of child support enforcement but it is rarely or almost never used.

 If you do need the discharge filling out this form takes only minutes.
-Your attorney can fill it in but here is the Western District of Kentucky form which should work in most districts.
+Your attorney can fill it.
+Here is a form for the Western District of Kentucky which should work in most other districts as well.
 PDF Format Word Format

-If you are shopping for a class I recommend you only use a place which automatically files the debtor education certification.
-Every year someone forgets to file the certification and can cost the debtor over 600 dollars because the certification is filed after the case closes.
-Using a cheap provider is a bad idea when it comes to filing the debtor education certificate.
+If you are shopping for a class I recommend you only use a place that automatically files the debtor education certification.
+Every year someone forgets to file the certification and it costs the debtor over $600 dollars because the certification files after the case is closed.
+Using the least expensive provider is a bad idea when it comes to filing the debtor education certificate.

 Finishing a Chapter 13 plan

-It takes a short time but the court will eventually issue the discharge at the completion of the Chapter 13 if you file this one page form and complete the education.
+It takes a short time but the court will eventually issue the discharge at the completion of Chapter 13 if you file this one-page form and complete the education.

 Remember the trustee has to send the request to you to file the request for discharge.
 You can file the Debtor Education certification early.
 You cannot file the request for discharge until the Chapter 13 trustee requests it.
 This is after you make the last payment.
 If you need further help getting this filed contact the attorney who filed your case.
 He should be happy to file the request for discharge.
 But again here is the fillable form.
 Remember this form must be filed in pdf format if it is filed electronically.
 PDF Format Word Format